-MKS Instruments, Inc.
+MKS INSTRUMENTS, INC.

 By: /s/ JOHN R. BERTUCCI

 John R. Bertucci

-President.
-Chairman of the Board of Director
+President, Chairman of the Board of

-President, Chairman of the Board of Directors and Chief Executive Officer (Principal Executive Officer)
+Directors and Chief Executive

+Officer

+(Principal Executive Officer)

 Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant and in the capacities and on the date indicated.